lalamove/challenge/mobile.md

     ```

 ### User Requirements
 - Retrieve list of deliveries from the API
 - Display list of deliveries.
 - Show details when user select an item in the list.
 - Add marker on the map based on the provided lat/lng.

 ### What we expect from you?
 Production ready solution that you are proud of.

 ## Technical Requirement
 - Source code must be stored in a git repository (you can send us github or bitbucket link, dropbox/google drive public folder, etc. **NOTE: email servers will reject .zip files with source code**)
+- For public repos:
+	- Avoid words `lalamove` and `challenge`
+	- Do not copy-paste any part of this file (task, API documentation, etc.)
-- For public repos avoid words `lalamove` and `challenge` to prevent other candidates from finding your solution
+	- This is needed to prevent other candidates from finding your solution
 - App should cache deliveries (Cached deliveries should be available offline)
 - Candidates are free to use any libraries

 * ### iOS Engineer
 	- Storyboard or XIB is not allowed (Create UI with code only)
 	- Use the latest version of Swift

 * ### Android Engineer
 	- Project must compile in Android Studio and Gradle
 	- Support multi pane layout in tablet *landscape* (For simplicity use XML based fragments)

 ## Wireframe
 *For reference only, you can be creative with design and UI/UX features.*